toevi/RadioAndroidPro/README.md

 ### 3.1.
 Station Edit, Add, Delete — Service Must Be Stopped First

 > **Note:** This is a constraint specific to this application's architecture, discovered through real-device testing.
 It is not documented anywhere in MAUI or LibVLCSharp guides because it emerges from the combination of a live VLC stream, an Android foreground service holding a native media player instance in memory, and a flat JSON file used as the station store.
+All station data is stored in JSON — one file, no schema, no migrations — read once at startup and not watched for runtime changes.

 **Why JSON, not a database**

-The station list is stored as a plain JSON file — one file, no schema, no migrations, no extra libraries.
+Station data is stored as a plain JSON file — one file, no schema, no migrations, no extra libraries.
 This was a deliberate design choice: the file is small, human-readable, directly editable, and trivially serialized with the built-in .NET JSON APIs.
 There is no SQLite dependency, no ORM, no database engine to initialize or version.
 For a list of internet radio URLs, a database would add complexity without adding value.
 The trade-off is that the file is read once at startup — it is not watched for changes at runtime.
 That constraint is what makes the rule below necessary.

 **The symptom**

-If you add, edit, or delete a station while the service is running and a stream is playing, the change is written to `stacje.json` on disk — but the service is unaware of it.
+If you add, edit, or delete a station while the service is running and a stream is playing, the change is written to the station data file on disk — but the service is unaware of it.
 The service holds its own in-memory copy of the URL it received when playback started.
 That URL is also held inside the native LibVLC media player instance.

 The most visible case: deleting a station that is currently playing.
 After deletion the station no longer exists in the list or on disk, but VLC continues playing it from the URL it already has in memory.
 The stream does not stop.
 The station is gone from the UI but still audible.
 This was verified on a real device — the deleted station kept playing until the service was manually stopped.